Mohanlal: Established actor (1986–1999)

-In 1994, Mohanlal starred in the lead role as Dr. Sunny Joseph in the Fazil-directed cult classic Manichitrathazhu, as a psychiatrist.
+In 1994, Mohanlal starred in the lead role as Dr. Sunny Joseph, a psychiatrists in Fazil-directed classic Manichitrathazhu.
+One of the most successful Malayalam film, it ran for more than 365 days in few theatres.
+The film later gained cult status and is regarded as one of the best psychological thrillers in Indian cinema.
 Spadikam was a 1995 work for which he won his third Kerala State Film Award for Best Actor and fifth Filmfare Award for Best Actor (Malayalam) for his portrayal of Thomas "Aadu Thoma" Chacko, a young man who becomes a thug, estranged from his father, upon failing to meet the latter's high expectations.
 In 1996, Mohanlal starred in Priyadarshan's Kaalapani, an epic film about the prisoners in the Cellular Jail of Port Blair and Lohithadas's Kanmadam (1998).
 He played the lead role in Guru, directed by Rajiv Anchal in 1997.
 The film was chosen as India's official entry to the Oscars to be considered for nomination in the Best Foreign Language Film category for 1997.

 Mohanlal acted in his first non-Malayalam film in 1997, in the Tamil biographical film Iruvar, directed by Mani Ratnam.
 The film, in which Mohanlal depicted an actor who turns to politics (based on the life of M. G. Ramachandran), was a critical success and won many awards including the Best Film award at the Belgrade International Film Festival and two National Film Awards.
 In 1998, he produced and starred in Harikrishnans, co-starring Mammootty and Juhi Chawla.
 The film was a commercial success, but was not well received by critics.
 The film had dual climaxes, which were screened in different regions, based on the popularity of the two lead actors in each particular region.
 This, however, became controversial and took a communal turn when lawsuits were filed claiming that prints exhibited in Hindu-dominated areas showed Mohanlal marrying the heroine, whereas the ones in Muslim-dominated areas showed Mammootty marrying her.
 The major issue was that the film showed uncensored scenes, as the submitted cut of the film to the Central Board of Film Certification was the version in which Mohanlal wins the leading lady.
 Hence they were forced to remove the Mammootty version from theatres, replacing it with the original.
 However, in television premieres, both film versions were shown.